crnsingi/tic-tac-toe/README.md

+# Tic - Tac - Toe

+## This project was built with React for the framework
+## TypeScript for type-safe programming
+## Tailwind CSS for styling,
+## Vite for its high-performance build process.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.